NucleusEngineering/hack-your-pipe/02_activate/21_challenge/README.md

 bq mk --location=europe-west1 -t $GCP_PROJECT:ecommerce_sink.cloud_run_anomaly_custom tax:FLOAT,shipping:FLOAT,value:FLOAT,anomaly:BOOL
 ```

 Connect custom model inference into the data processing pipeline (see `inf_processing_service_custom`).
+Find the endpoint id of your custom model, and fill it in `inf_processing_service_custom/config.py` together with your project id.

 <details><summary>Hint</summary>

-Find the endpoint id of your custom model, and fill it in `inf_processing_service_custom/config.py` together with your project id.
-Then build the container and deploy it on Cloud Run.
+Build the container and deploy it on Cloud Run.

 </details>